mostaryjahan/mostaryjahan/README.md

 <h6 align="center">A Full-Stack Developer passionate about building scalable applications and solving real-world problems.</h6>

 ## About Me:
-I’m a **Full-Stack Developer** with experience in building dynamic and scalable web applications.
-I have completed an **internship** and am currently working as a **Junior Backend Developer**, where I focus on developing robust APIs, managing databases, and ensuring system performance.
-I enjoy solving problems, writing clean and efficient code, and continuously learning new technologies to improve my craft.
-At present, I’m deepening my knowledge in **databases and system design** to strengthen my ability to build complex and high-performing applications.
+I am a Full-Stack Developer with a strong focus on building practical and scalable web applications.
+During my internship, I gained hands-on experience by working on real-world projects, and now, as a **Junior Backend Developer**, where I work on developing robust APIs, managing databases, and improving system performance.

-My ultimate goal is to contribute to impactful projects, collaborate with great teams, and continuously improve as a developer.
+I enjoy contributing to projects that solve real problems and give me the chance to grow alongside other developers.
+Recently, I’ve been interested in strengthening my knowledge of databases, especially MySQL and PostgreSQL, to deliver more reliable backend solutions.

 - 🌱 I’m currently learning **MySql, PostgreSql**
-- 👨‍💻 All of my projects are available at [https://mostary-jahan.vercel.app/](https://mostary-jahan.vercel.app)
+- 👨‍💻 All of my projects are available at [https://mostary-jahan.vercel.app](https://mostary-jahan.vercel.app)
 - 📫 How to reach me **mostaryjahan01@gmail.com**